whateverusername0/VRTRAKILL/README.md

 - HTC Vive (unsure. somebody else was trying it)
 - In theory it supports ALL devices that are supported by SteamVR.

-## Installing VRTRAKILL in less than 11 steps
+## Installing VRTRAKILL in less than 10 steps
 VRTRAKILL Installation tutorial [here](https://www.youtube.com/watch?v=FcTysn8jwFQ) (@guesty5060 you're welcome)

 The text version:
-1. Make a copy of ultrakill so you can safely mod that version without affecting your normal game:
+1. Make a copy of ULTRAKILL so you can safely mod that version without affecting your normal game:
-  1.1 Locate Ultrakill in your Steam library (or wherever you store it)
+  1.1 Locate ULTRAKILL in your Steam library (or wherever you store it)
   1.2 RMB -> Manage -> Browse local files
   1.3 Make a copy of the ULTRAKILL folder and put it somewhere
-1. Get & Install [latest stable (at the moment) BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) (get the x64 version) into the new ultrakill folder using [their guide](https://github.com/BepInEx/BepInEx/wiki/Installation).
-Make sure to run BepInEx'ed Ultrakill at least once so it can generate needed folders & files
+2. Get & Install [latest stable (at the moment) BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21) (get the x64 version) into the new ultrakill folder using [their guide](https://github.com/BepInEx/BepInEx/wiki/Installation).
+Make sure to run BepInEx'ed ULTRAKILL at least once so it can generate needed folders & files
-1. Add the new ultrakill folder as a 'non-steam game' to steam so it can be run with steamVR:
+3. Add the new ultrakill folder as a 'non-steam game' to steam so it can be run with steamVR:
-  1.1 ADD A GAME (at the bottom left in library) -> Add a non-steam game -> select your VR-ed ULTRAKILL.exe
+  3.1 ADD A GAME (at the bottom left in library) -> Add a non-steam game -> select your VR-ed ULTRAKILL.exe
-  1.2 Right click on the new VR-ed Ultrakill in your steam library -> Properties -> Shortcut -> Include in VR Library
+  3.2 Right click on the new VR-ed ULTRAKILL in your steam library -> Properties -> Shortcut -> Include in VR Library
-1. Open SteamVR
+4. Open SteamVR
-1. Select your VR-ed Ultrakill
+5. Select your VR-ed ULTRAKILL
-1. Run it once, wait for the error message to appear in the console and then exit
+6. Run it once, wait for the error message to appear in the console and then exit
-1. Go to BepInEx/plugins, open VRTRAKILL_Config.json and copy the keybinds from your ULTRAKILL options there 1.1 If your config file is mostly empty, copy in the [default config file from here](https://github.com/whateverusername0/VRTRAKILL/blob/patch-1/GithubStuff/VRTRAKILL_Config.json)
+7. Go to BepInEx/plugins, open VRTRAKILL_Config.json and copy the keybinds from your ULTRAKILL options there
+  7.1 If your config file is mostly empty, copy in the [default config file from here](https://github.com/whateverusername0/VRTRAKILL/blob/patch-1/GithubStuff/VRTRAKILL_Config.json).
+Make sure to remove the " 0.x" so it actually gets read by the mod
-1. Run VR-ed Ultrakill again
+8. Run VR-ed ULTRAKILL again
-1. Begin ultrakilling in VR
+9. Begin ULTRAKILLing in VR

 ## Build VRTRAKILL from source
 Building from source video tutorial [here](https://www.youtube.com/watch?v=h1rS-p7aFFo) (@jackietanuki you're welcome)